psychty/pokedeck/README.md

 If you are not use an API key, the rate limit is 1,000 requests per day, and a maxium of 30 per minute.

 We can query all sorts of parameters but most simply our query is looking for the name, we dont need to make it query the specific card ID or set ID as we're just looking to add the cards we need, not to build sets as collectors (aint nobody got time(money) for that).

+# Next steps

+What are we trying to achieve?

+I think we ultimately want to know what cards we need, and what cards we have an abundance of.

+Maybe we could put this into a lightweight website hosted somewhere like netlify that we could access on the fly when we come across some cards in the wild.